sajilotaxi-source/Sajilo-Taxi/README.md

 ### 🛠️ Admin Panel (`/admin`)
 - **Comprehensive Dashboard**: At-a-glance view of total trips, revenue, and booked seats.
+- **Live Odoo Sales Reporting**: A dedicated sales dashboard with real-time data from your Odoo instance, including filtering and breakdowns by route, driver, and vehicle.
 - **Fleet Overview**: A live map showing the real-time location of all cabs.
 - **Full System Management (CRUD)**: The administrator has full control to Create, Read, Update, and Delete Cabs, Drivers, and Locations.
 - **System Reset**: A danger zone feature to reset all application data to its default state for maintenance or testing purposes.